emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 There is no need to edit any line of code.
 The whole installation procedure of our plugin, will take place at your WordPress admin control panel.
 If you want a custom solution, you should create an E-MAILiT account.
 In that case you must combine the E-MAILiT admin control panel options with your WordPress admin control panel options.

-<h4>How do I eliminate the plugin from certain pages?</h4>
+<h4>How do I eliminate/remove the plugin from certain page(s) or post(s)?</h4>

-Unfortunately, there is no option in WordPress for something like this.
-There is no an automated solution to delete locally and in certain pages, the share button code.
-Also, if you choose to auto-install our plugin you can't edit the html source code of your wp pages, to delete our code in certain pages.
-You can do the opposite, though, if you are familiar editing html and javascript code.
-Try to put in your preferred pages our share button code, manually.
+When editing a post or page, you can check the "E-MAILiT" option in "screen options" to enable E-MAILiT remove meta box.

 <h4>How do I activate / de-activate your plugin?</h4>